tmtgssi/gssiyolo/README.md

 Training involves two main steps:

 🔧 Step 1:  Inpainting Phase
-This phase prepares weights to be used in YOLO backbone for semantic-level feature learning.
+This phase prepares weights to be used in the YOLO backbone for sentence-level semantic information learning.

 smark_picking_saffron/inpainting_phase/source_multitask/run.txt